max3-2/itsh5py/README.md

 support some types, many exception exists especially with pyhtonic types.

-This is a small implementation of recursive dict support for python to write and read h5 files with many different pythonic data types.
+This is a small implementation of recursive dict support for python to write and read *hdf* files with many different pythonic data types.
 Almost all types implemented in default python and *numpy* should be supported, even in nested structures.
 The resulting files work in hdfview and panoply with some small drawbacks.